Donutnz/Load-CSV-to-Configurations/README.md

 ## Usage
 Clone into your C:\\Users\\[YOUR_USERNAME]\\AppData\\Roaming\\Autodesk\\Autodesk Fusion 360\\API\\Scripts folder.

 CSV must have headers.
-Headers must contain one "Part Number" column.
+"Part Number" must be the first column.
 This will set the row name and part number.
 See Sample Input file.

 NOTE: Script will exit if a setting a configuration results in errors in the timeline.
 If this occurs, try rolling the timeline back to start and rerunning the script.